-A. Indicate the physical and/or mental impairment(s) that lead to this request for reasonable accommodation and, if applicable, the expected duration of the impairment(s).
-Please note that it is not necessary to indicate a specific medical diagnosis.

-B. Explain how the impairment(s) affects the ability to successfully complete your online courses at SU.

-C. Specifically describe the accommodation(s) you are proposing.

-Release of Information: I hereby authorize the release of the above information to Sarasota University, in conjunction with the Medical Certification of Disability, for the purpose of determining if I am a qualified individual with a disability and the appropriateness of the requested reasonable accommodation(s).
+Α. Indicate the physical and/or mental impairme accommodation and, if applicable, the expect that it is not necessary to indicate a specific m ed duration of the impairment(s).
+Please note , B. Explain how the impairment(s) affects the abilit at SU. ty to successfully complete your online courses C. Specifically describe the accommodation(s) year ou are proposing.
+L Re elease of Information: I hereby authorize the release of the above information to Sarasota Un niversity, in conjunction with the Medical C ertification of Disability, for the purpose of determining if I am a qualified individual with a disability and the appropriateness of the requested reasonable accommodation(s).
 I further authorize Sarasota University to seek clarification of this document and the Medical Certification of Disability, if necessary, by contacting my physician or care provider.

-Requestor's Signature

-Page 2 of 2
+Re equestor's Signature D Date Page 2 of 2

-• 6371 Business Blvd, Suite 226A • Sarasota, FL 34240 • 1.866.582.8448 • www.sarasotauniversity.org •
+$\bullet\ 6371\ Business\ Blvd, Suite\ 226A \bullet Sarasota, FL\ 34240 \bullet 1.866.582.8448 \bullet www.sarasotauniversity.org \bullet$